4 Ways Fiber Helps You Win in “Fortnite”

 How much bandwidth does “Fortnite” need?

 To play “Fortnite,” you need an internet connection with at least 5 Mbps download and 3 Mbps upload speed.
 Gigabit fiber with almost 1,000 Mbps symmetrical upload and download speeds absolutely smashes those requirements out of the arena.
 (A 2 Gig connection, with 2,000 Mbps up and down, is serious overkill—and there’s nothing wrong with an advantage like that!)

 But here’s the thing: Bandwidth is key.
 When you’re playing “Fortnite,” you probably don’t turn off every other internet-connected device in your home.
 If your roommate is streaming HD videos on Netflix, or worse, uploading large files to the cloud, then it will affect your gaming—if you have a slower connection.
-With a fiber internet connection, however, you have enough bandwidth to go around that no matter what anyone else does, you can keep playing without seeing any drop in performance.
+With a fiber internet connection, however, you have enough bandwidth to go around.

 Lower latency, less lag, more wins